Chapter 5:

 I climbed the makeshift steps, trying not to think about how I was basically scaling a wall using active volcanoes.
 When I finally pulled myself onto our floor, Gran Gran was already on the phone.

 "Yes, yes, Ito-san?
 The whole wall.
 No, not tomorrow - tonight!
 What do you mean you're sleeping?
 Your grandfather would never- Hello?
 Hello?"
 She clicked her tongue.
-"People these days have no work ethic."
+"People these days, no hard work, want easy life."

 I brushed debris off my costume as Little Shit scampered next to my leg.
 Gran Gran shuffled to our low table, setting out bowls of curry chicken and rice.